Codorus Creek Shoal Removal

 Description

-The Department of Defense, specifically the U.S. Army Corps of Engineers, Baltimore District, is preparing to solicit bids for the Codorus Creek Shoal Removal Project in York, Pennsylvania.
-This project involves construction services for dredging to maintain the flood damage reduction channel along Codorus Creek, which requires the removal of shoals at two specific locations to ensure proper water flow.
-The project is crucial for flood risk management and involves in-water work to remove shoals composed of pebbles, cobbles, vegetation, wood debris, and gravel, with an estimated contract value between $1 million and $5 million.
-Interested vendors, particularly those certified as Women-Owned Small Businesses (WOSB), should prepare for the invitation for bid (IFB) anticipated to be released in the second quarter of FY25, and can contact Erica Stiner or Jeffrey B. May for further information.
+The Department of Defense, through the U.S. Army Corps of Engineers, Baltimore District, is seeking construction services for the Codorus Creek Shoal Removal Project located in York, Pennsylvania.
+This project involves the maintenance of the flood damage reduction channel along Codorus Creek, specifically the removal of shoals at two designated locations to ensure proper water flow and flood risk management.
+The estimated contract value ranges between $1,000,000 and $5,000,000, with a construction duration of 60 days from the Notice to Proceed.
+Interested vendors, particularly those certified as Women-Owned Small Businesses (WOSB), should prepare for the anticipated solicitation release in the third quarter of FY25 and can contact Erica Stiner or Jeffrey B. May for further information.

 Point(s) of Contact